tvanwate/tvanwate.github.io/_team/aldona_niemiro.md

       icon: fab fa-linkedin
 ---

 Aldona Niemiro-Sznajder is a **Project Manager** at the Stadius Center for Dynamical Systems, Signal Processing, and Data Analytics.
-She manages the [SONORA](projects/sonora/) project at the KU Leuven Audio Engineering Lab.
+She manages the [SOUNDS](projects/sounds/) and [SONORA](projects/sonora/) projects at the KU Leuven Audio Engineering Lab.